DEFRA/defra-wdio-core/README.md

 ```js
 core.screenshot([location, prefix])
 ```
-  - saves a screenshot [with the optional argument to specify a location, and an optional argument to specify a prefex]
+  - this saves a screenshot [with the optional argument to specify a location, and an optional argument to specify a prefex]

   - the default location is ./'logs/error-screenshots/', and the prefix 'error', the remainder of the filename being made up of a date and a timestamp, followed by the browser under test.

 ```js
 core.wait(milliseconds)
 ```
-  - has the browser wait for the number of 'milliseconds' argument
+  - this has the browser wait for the number of 'milliseconds' argument

 You can also require the `Core` class itself and use it to create instances or extend your own classes: